b1f6c1c4/SoftMC/README.md

 If you use or build on SoftMC, please cite that paper.

-We provide a) prebuilt binaries for quick installation and b) the source code (both in Verilog and C++) that you could modify as you wish.
+We provide the source
+code (both in Verilog and C) that you could modify as you wish.

 ## Prerequisites:
 - A Xilinx ML605 FPGA or other compatible board (We only tested ML605)
-- A Linux Host Machine, (We have tested on Ubuntu 12.04/14.04)
+- A Linux Host Machine,
 - SoftMC uses an 8-lane PCIe interface to communicate with the Host Machine.
   So, you would also need to attach the board to the  8x/16x PCIe slot on the motherboard of the Host Machine
 - Single Rank DDR3 SODIMM attached to your FPGA board
-- Xilinx ISE 14.6 (in case you want to build your own bitfile from the source)
+- Xilinx ISE 14.7 (in case you want to build your own bitfile from the source)